 Transfer taxes can vary on a regional, state, and local level, so it's important for buyers and sellers to work with an experienced real estate agent to ensure they completely understand the transfer tax process before buying or selling property.

 If you're buying property, selling property, or have inherited property, transfer taxes in your state and county are something you need to be familiar with.
 Speak to a Clever Partner Agent about other tax savings for buyers and sellers.
 They will also be able to guide you to a host of government programs and grants that can cut down on your closing costs.

-Most first-time buyers in Delaware qualify for exemptions.
-Delaware first-time buyers automatically qualify for an exemption on a purchase price up to $400,000.
+First-time buyers in Delaware typically qualify for state-level exemptions.
+For example, Delaware first-time buyers automatically qualify for a state transfer tax exemption on a purchase price up to $400,000.
 First-time buyers purchasing property worth more than $400,000 will pay 1.25% of the amount above $400,000.